dwalleck/opencafe/docs/source/quickstart/index.rst

 As an example, lets write a few tests for the GitHub API.
 Let's assume that we don't have language bindings or SDKs for our API.
-We can create a simple client using the <fill in> class provided by the OpenCafe http plugin, which is a lightweight wrapper for the `requests` package.
+We can create a simple client using the BaseHTTPClient class provided by the OpenCafe HTTP plugin, which is a lightweight wrapper for the `requests` package.
 First, we'll need to install the http plugin: